-These mutts are more costly because they have to go through extensive training from puppyhood.
-Plus, these pooches tend to be more rigorously trained than older dogs and are in high demand.
+These dogs are more expensive because they have to go through extensive training from puppyhood.
+Plus, these pooches tend to be more rigorously trained and are in high demand.

 Financial support for a service dog

 Most people can't afford to spend tens of thousands of dollars on a service dog.
-Thankfully, there a few initiatives to help reduce this financial strain.
-Some nonprofit organizations like Assistance Dogs and Service Dogs of America provide people with grants to help pay for purchasing or training a dog.
+Thankfully, there are a few initiatives to help reduce this financial strain.
+Some nonprofit organizations, like Assistance Dogs International and Service Dogs of America, provide people with grants to help pay for purchasing or training a dog.

 Occasionally, non-profits will even provide a service animal free of charge.
 Some states, like California, offer assistance through programs like the Assistance Dog Special Allowance, which gives people with disabilities $50 a month to help keep costs down.

 If you're not eligible for a grant and it's available to you, you may want to consider taking out a credit card or loan to relieve some of the financial burden in the short term.

 Finding a suitable service dog can be challenging.
 Training for service dogs needs to be rigorous, and a dog needs to have the right temperament to be an effective service dog.
 Professional trainers of service dogs have very high standards, with 50% to 70% of trainee service dogs not making the cut.